NoBrainerORM/nobrainer.io/docs/caching.md

 NoBrainer caching logic is simple, and does not provide any other features than described making it predictable.
-You may look at the `has_many` example that shows the caching layer in action in the [associations section](/docs/associations).
+You may look at the `has_many` example that shows the caching layer in action in the [Associations](/docs/associations) section.